coryjbergquist/RailsMovieReviewApp/README.md

     then add .env to the .gitignore file.
       ...If you don't wish to use the facebook login, you can skip this step.
 6. Enter "rails s" in your terminal to start your local server.
-7. Create a new user to be able to make reviews.
+7. Create a new user by clicking "create new user" on the main index page.
+    Then you will be able to create/edit your own reviews.
-8. The use of ActiveAdmin is not fully functioning, to enter admin mode, navigate to: "http://localhost:3000/admin" and login using username: "admin@example.com" and password: "password".
+9. The use of ActiveAdmin is not fully functioning, to enter admin mode, navigate to: "http://localhost:3000/admin" and login using username: "admin@example.com" and password: "password".
 As of now the admin has the ability to delete users and movies, so use with caution.
 To learn more about ActiveAdmin, visit: "https://github.com/activeadmin/activeadmin"

 # CONTRIBUTIONS